-After setting up your desired options, press ‘Update’ button in order to save them.
+After you’ve chosen your options, click the “Update'” button to save them.

 2. Export Using pCloud Extension

-Once you have selected the Export from the above options, you can choose to create an archive using pCloud from the dropdown menu:
+After selecting Export from the preceding options, you can select Create an Archive Using pCloud from the dropdown menu:

-Choosing one of the options, in this case – pCloud, starts the export process, you will see this window:
+Selecting one of the options, in this case pCloud, initiates the export process.
+You will see the following window:

-The extension creates a folder in your pCloud account named “[your-wordpress-site-name]-wordpress”.
-Inside that folder, all your archives created using All-in-One WP Migration plugin save in that folder.
+The extension creates a folder called “[your-wordpress-site-name]-wordpress” in your pCloud account.
+All of your archives created with the All-in-One WP Migration plugin save in that folder.
 The folder would look something like this, depending on the name of your site:

 3. Import Using pCloud Extension

-When choosing pCloud, the extension will open a window showing your connected cloud files and folders.
-From there you can chose the backup you want to import and press the Import button.
-This will start the import process:
+By selecting the pCloud extension, you will be taken to a window that displays your connected cloud files and folders.
+From there, you can choose which backup to import and then click the Import button to begin the import process: